honeycombio/refinery/rules_conditions.md

 ```
 ### Leveraging Special Refinery Telemetry in Root Spans

-Refinery enriches the configuration possibilities by introducing special attributes for root spans.
-For example,
+Some Refinery configuration options introduce special names that are added to telemetry.

-when `AddCountsToRoot` is enabled, `meta.span_count`` is appended to all root spans, allowing for the creation
-of conditions based on span counts.
+For example, when `AddCountsToRoot` is enabled, `meta.span_count` is added to all root spans, allowing for the creation of rule conditions based on span counts.

 ```yaml
 Condition: